hydroper-jet/lang/spec/1.0/source/src/overview/jetpm.md

-# JetWorkPM package manager
+# JetPM package manager

-The language coworks with JetWorkPM, a package manager that supports a standard build system, conditional configuration, and workspaces.
+The language coworks with JetPM, a package manager that supports a standard build system, conditional configuration, and workspaces.

-JetWorkPM requires a package to belong to a *registry namespace*.
+JetPM requires a package to belong to a *registry namespace*.

 ## Build system

-The package manifest represents locates JetWork source files, enabling JetWorkPM to build a project through a simple command such as `jwpm build`, resulting into a bytecode artifact.
+The package manifest represents locates Jet source files, enabling JetPM to build a project through a simple command such as `jetpm build`, resulting into a bytecode artifact.

 Here is an example package manifest: